dariashifrina/letsjustdance/README.md

 *Describe in detail the robotics algorithm you implemented and each major component of your project, highlight what pieces of code contribute to these main components*

 **BFS Search Algorithm**: The graph takes as input the nodes in the grid, which are used to store locations.
 Unweighted/undirected edges are stored in a dictionary as Graph[a] = [b, c].
 Searching the nearest edges first, the algorithm computes the shortest path to the destination and outputs a list of nodes the the goal.
+* Graph initialization: Graph takes in the list of nodes you want to include in the graph.
+You can also adjust the size of the grid squares with self.n.
+For each node in the given list, the graph finds the adjacent nodes  (using the assumed grid layout) and forms edges with these adjacent nodes.
+* bfs(): BFS is the implementation of the breadth first search algorithm for shortest path planning.
+BFS only works on nodes that are actually in the set of edges, but later functions will also allow navigation to locations along edges.
+* plan_path(): Plan path combines plan_mult_paths and plan_path_single.
+These functions both use the BFS algorithm on an array of goals and a single goal respectively, and return the fastest path to the goal or goals.
+Plan path can take in either an array of goals or a single goal and runs the correct function.
+* find_nearest_node_with_goal() and find_nearest_goal(): These functions are used to implement path planning to and between locations between nodes. find_nearest_goal finds the nearest node to the goal. find_nearest_node_with_goal finds the node to the src, but also considers which is closer to the goal to navigate to first.

 **Navigation**: First we take as input the list of adjacent (x, y) nodes output by the path algorithm, then use odometry and proportion control to navigate between two points on the map as follows:
 1) Rotate to the correct theta value using proportional control